 Annemie M.W.
 Schols

 Annemie M.W.
-Schols is Professor of Nutrition and Metabolism in Chronic Diseases at Maastricht University, the Netherlands, and Head of NUTRIM School of Nutrition and Translational Research in Metabolism at Maastricht University Medical Centre.
+Schols is Professor of Nutrition and Metabolism in Chronic Diseases at Maastricht University, and Head of NUTRIM School of Nutrition and Translational Research in Metabolism at Maastricht University Medical Centre the Netherlands.
 NUTRIM initiates and catalyzes translational research into nutritional and metabolic health focusing on prevention and management of chronic diseases and has an extensive PhD training programme.

 Nathalie M. Delzenne

-Nathalie M. Delzenne is a Full Professor at the Université catholique de Louvain (UCL), Belgium.
-She is a lecturer in Nutrition Biochemistry and Metabolism and is the leader of the Metabolism and Nutrition Research Group at the Louvain Drug Research Institute at UCL.
-She is President of the Belgian Nutrition Society and is a member of the Scientific Board of the European Society for Enteral and Parenteral Nutrition and a former member of the board of directors of the International Scientific Association for Probiotics and Prebiotics.
+Nathalie M. Delzenne is Full Professor at the Université catholique de Louvain (UCL).
+She is a lecturer in Nutrition Biochemistry and Metabolism and is the leader of the Metabolism and Nutrition Research Group at the Louvain Drug Research Institute at UCL in Brussels, Belgium.
+She is involved in international scientific committees (President of the Belgian Nutrition Society, Editor for the Current Opinion in Clinical Nutrition and Metabolism, member of the Scientific Board of the European Society for Enteral and Parenteral Nutrition, former member of the Board of directors of the International Scientific Association for Probiotics and Prebiotics etc.).

-Dr Delzenne received her PhD in pharmaceutical sciences from UCL, after which she received a post-doctoral certificate in nutrition from the University of Lausanne, Switzerland and she performed post-doctoral research related to nutrients-gene interactions at the Paris Inserm Unit 342, France.
-She has been a pioneer in the discovery of nutrients (prebiotics) targeting the gut microbiota to control nutritional disorders (obesity, cachexia, polyunsaturated fatty acid deficiencies etc.).
-She has published more than 300 papers and leads a large number of international projects focused on nutrition and health.
+After a PhD in Pharmaceutical sciences obtained in 1991, a post-doctoral certificate in Nutrition (Lausanne, CH), she performed a post-doctoral research related to nutrients-gene interactions (Paris Inserm Unit 342), she has been back at the Université catholique de Louvain.
+She started an academic carrier and has been pioneer in the discovery of nutrients (prebiotics) targeting the gut microbiota to control of nutritional disorders (obesity, cachexia, polyunsaturated fatty acid deficiencies etc.).
+She has published more than 300 papers and lead a large amount of international projects focused on nutrition and health.
 For further details on her research team and activities, please visit http://www.uclouvain.be/en-269734.html

 Henry C. Lukaski

-Dr Henry C. Lukaski is an adjunct Professor in the Department of Physical Education and Exercise Science and Clinical Assistant Professor in Internal Medicine at the University of North Dakota, USA, and acts as a consultant to various bodies in both the US and international biomedical industry.
-He served for 28 years as supervisory research physiologist, research leader, and Assistant Center Director at the United States Department of Agriculture, Agricultural Research Service, and Human Nutrition Research Center in Grand Forks, North Dakota.
+Dr Lukaski is an adjunct Professor in the Department of Kinesiology and Public Health Education, and Clinical Assistant Professor in Internal Medicine at the University of North Dakota, USA.
+He is also a consultant to the US and international biomedical industry.
+He served as Supervisory Research Physiologist, Research Leader and Assistant Center Director at the United States Department of Agriculture, Agricultural Research Service, and Human Nutrition Research Center in Grand Forks, North Dakota.

-Dr Lukaski is currently a member of three editorial boards, and a past member of five, as well as an editorial consultant for a variety of peer-reviewed journals in physiology, nutrition, medicine, and sport sciences.
-He has served as an advisor in nutrition to many national and international health agencies and research organizations, including the National Academy of Sciences, National Institutes of Health, Food and Drug Administration, Department of Defense, National Aeronautic and Space Administration, Pan American Health Organization, World Health Organization, and International and US Olympic Committees.
+Dr Lukaski currently is a member of three, and past member of five, editorial boards, and an editorial consultant for a variety of peer-reviewed journals in physiology, nutrition, medicine, and sport sciences.
+He has served and continues to provide service as an advisor in nutrition to many national and international health agencies and research organizations, including the National Academy of Sciences, National Institutes of Health, Food and Drug Administration, Department of Defense, National Aeronautic and Space Administration, Pan American Health Organization, World Health Organization, and International and US Olympic Committees.